InterviewMap/CS-Interview-Knowledge-Map/Network/Network_en.md

 ## Server push

-In HTTP/2, the server can push resources to the client without the client having to request.
+In HTTP/2, the server can actively push other resources after a request from the client.

 Imagine that, something in the server is necessary to the client, so the server can push the associated resources ahead of time to reduce the delay time.
 By the way, we can also use `pre-fetch` if the client is compatible.

 ## QUIC